OpenSLO/OpenSLO/README.md

 #### SLO

-A service level objective (SLO) is a target value or range of values for a service level that is measured by a service level indicator (SLI).
+A service level objective (SLO) is a target value or range of values for a service level that is described by a service level indicator (SLI).

 ```yaml
 apiVersion: n9/v1alpha